- Bovine tracheal cartilage (BTC)

 For Healthcare Professionals

 Nausea and vomiting are commonly reported adverse events.
-Other effects reported include changes in taste perception, fatigue, dizziness, and dyspepsia.
-Inflammation and irritation at injection sites are common following parenteral administration.
-No drug interactions are known.
+Other reported effects include changes in taste perception, fatigue, dizziness, and dyspepsia.
+Inflammation and irritation at injection sites are common following parenteral administration (3) (4) (5).

-Immunoregulatory effects are believed to enhance antibody responses to T-independent and T-dependent antigens, indicating that its activity is due in part to a direct effect on B cells or an indirect effect mediated by macrophages.
-It is believed to support the resynthesis of cartilage in osteoarthritis.
+Immunoregulatory effects are believed to enhance antibody responses to T-independent and T-dependent antigens, indicating that the activity of bovine cartilage is due in part to a direct effect on B cells or an indirect effect mediated by macrophages.
+Bovine caritlage is also believed to support the resynthesis of cartilage in osteoarthritis.